North Borneo Chartered Company

-Motto and logo of the company.

 The North Borneo Chartered Company (NBCC), also known as the British North Borneo Company (BNBC), was a British chartered company formed on 1 November 1881 to administer and exploit the resources of North Borneo (present-day Sabah in Malaysia).
 The territory became a protectorate of the British Empire in 1888 but the company remained involved with the territory until 1946, when administration was fully assumed by the Crown colony government.

 The company also temporarily administered the island of Labuan in 1890 before it became part of the Straits Settlements.
 The company motto was Pergo et Perago, which means "I persevere and I achieve" in Latin.
 Its founder and its first chairman was Alfred Dent.

 History

 Foundation

-Board of directors of the company.
+Board of directors of the company, surrounded by the members of the British North Borneo Constabulary.

 The company was founded along similar lines as the East India Company.
 German businessman and diplomat Baron von Overbeck, along with the heads of a British trading company in Shanghai and London, Alfred Dent and Edward Dent, together met with the rulers of northern Borneo to obtain a concession for their colonial interests.
 The Governor of Labuan, accompanied the negotiations.
 On 29 December 1877, they met Sultan Abdul Momin of Brunei.
 The Sultan agreed to make the concession for 15,000 Spanish dollars.
 However, since it turned out that the Sultan of Brunei had already ceded some areas to the Sultan of Sulu, further negotiations were needed.
 With the assistance of William Clark Cowie, a Scottish adventurer and friend of Sultan Jamal ul-Azam of Sulu, the Sultan signed a concession treaty on 22 January 1878 and received 5,000 Spanish dollars.

 Following the successful concessions, Overbeck and the Dent brothers became the rulers of an area in northern Borneo.
 Overbeck withdrew in 1879 after failing to attract German interest, leaving Alfred Dent to manage the territory.
 Dent then planned to register a company to represent the British but since a considerable delay seemed likely, he decided to found a provisional company first.
 In 1881, the British North Borneo Provisional Association Limited was founded with registered capital of £300,000.
 The directors were Dent himself together with Rutherford Alcock, Richard Biddulph Martin, Admiral Richard Mayne and William Henry Read.
 The charter contract for a company with two million pounds of capital was sealed on 1 November 1881.